NDVconsortium/NDV_Sequence_Datasets/Readme.txt

+If you are using these datasets, please cite:

+"Citation to be added"

 These datasets were created by an international consortium of NDV experts for the needs of objective classification of NDV isolates.

 Please address any questions to: